 Lisa MacColl is a writer, investor and former compliance consultant in the group retirement and individual wealth management fields.
 Lisa has written about personal finance for 14 years and currently writes about investing and investment providers for Wealthsimple.
 Lisa's past work has been published in Canadian Money Saver, Advisor’s Edge, CBC, and CreditCards.ca.
 She was a nominee for the 2015 Oktoberfest Women of the Year, Professional Category.
 Lisa holds an M.A. and B.A. from the Wilfrid Laurier University.

-Ontario 2020 tax rates
+Ontario 2022 tax brackets and rates

 How to calculate income tax in Ontario